 For me, I’ve got to ensure that their products’ ingredients, sourcing, and business practices align with my mission of clean, real food, non-toxic and natural ingredients and eco-friendly, sustainable living.
 Whatever your brand values are, you obviously have to make sure the brands are a great match as authenticity always wins over income.

 An easy starting point would be writing down all the brands you already use and love.
 If you’re a food blogger, look in your pantry and fridge for ideas.
 Beauty blogger?
 Look in your makeup bag, shower, and bathroom.
 You get the idea!

 For now, you’re just brain dumping and putting all of these brands into a spreadsheet (I like Google Docs).
-Click here to download a fillable spreadsheet to get you started.

 4. FIND THE RIGHT CONTACT PERSON